godatadriven/whirl/README.md

 #### Starting whirl

-The default action of the script is to start the `default` environment with the dag from your current directory.
+The default action of the script is to start the dag from your current directory.
+It expects an environment to be configured.
+You can pass it as a commandline argument or you can configure it in a `.whirl.env` (see #Configuring environment variables).
+The environment refers to a directory with the same name in the `envs` directory located near the _whirl_ script.

 ```bash
 $ whirl [start] [-e <environment>]
 ```

-Specifying the `start` commandline argument makes _whirl_ start the docker containers in daemonized mode.
+Specifying the `start` commandline argument is simply a more explicit way to start _whirl_.

-If you want a more specialized environment you can add the `-e` or `--environment` commandline argument with the name of the environment.
-This name corresponds with a directory in the `envs` directory.

 #### Stopping whirl

 ```bash
 $ whirl stop [-e <environment>]
 ```
-Stops the `default` environment
+Stops the configured environment.

 If you want to stop all containers from a more specialized environment you can add the `-e` or `--environment` commandline argument with the name of the environment.
 This name corresponds with a directory in the `envs` directory.

+#### Using in your CI (work in progress)

+Currently we do not yet have a complete running example of using _whirl_ as part of a CI pipeline.
+The first step in getting there is the ability to start it in `ci` mode.
+This will run the docker containers in daemonize mode, makes sure the DAG(s) get unpaused and will await for the pipeline either to succeed or fail.
+When it succeeds, it will stop the containers and exit successfully.

+Currently when we fail, we don't yet exit, because it is worthy to be able to check in the logs what happened.
+Ideally we want to print out the logging of the failed task and then be able to also quit, unsuccessfully.

 #### Configuring environment variables